JeremyLikness/serverless-url-shortener/README.md

 [Video Walk-through](https://www.youtube.com/watch?v=KmH1qqb4eF8)

+> For a comprehensive explanation of the source code and how the application was built, read: [Build a Serverless Link Shortener with Analytics Faster than Finishing Your Latte](https://jlik.me/62).

 Simply click on the deploy button to get started.
 The first dialog prompts for information needed to generate the resources.

 ![Initial Form for Deploying to Azure](./images/deploy-short-selection.png)